-There is a lot going on in these cases so always consult a qualified probate attorney near you regarding contested Wills, Trusts, or Estates.
+There is a lot going on in these cases so always consult a qualified attorney near you regarding contested Wills, Trusts, or Estates.
 The same family members you celebrated the holidays with could claim a number of things including:

 Because these matters tend to be very personal, and often involve family, taxes, and federal law, working through the problems without legal representation is not recommended.

 Personality conflicts, sibling rivalries, and distrust worsens existing concerns over the cost of administration, wasted resources, diminished assets, and the like.
-Both relations and relationships can exacerbate legitimate probate issues and increase tensions.
+Both relations and relationships can exacerbate legitimate issues and increase tensions.

 Second-guessing every decision as trustee; worrying you will be challenged no matter what you do, it’s a tremendous burden.
 Being on the receiving end of a beneficiary’s increasingly hostile phone calls is bad enough.
 Don’t let conflicts like these invade precious personal time.

 Serving as a trustee of a trust, executor of a Last Will, or personal representative of a decedent’s estate is often a thankless job.
 You wouldn’t be the first to learn how complex the role of fiduciary typically is.
 Personalities and emotional baggage can make straightforward tasks quite difficult.
-As a relative or friend of the family, accountants and other professionals are not immune from probate litigation either.
+As a relative or friend of the family, accountants and other professionals are not immune from litigation either.

 You could be one of several devisees to a deceased parent’s estate by Will.
 But things just aren’t adding up.
 It’s not unusual to believe in an executor’s qualities or abilities when first appointed.
 But trust fades with questionable decisions, favoritism toward certain devisees, or deliberate mishandling for personal gain.
 This could be the turning point.
-Talk to a qualified probate attorney near you about revoking letters of personal representative.
+Talk to a qualified attorney near you about revoking letters of personal representation.

 Litigation involving beneficiary rights is a potential minefield for anyone unrepresented by a probate lawyer.
 People make plans around what they believe they will inherit or be gifted.
 They incur debts and buy property in reliance on a future distribution from the estate.
-When that distribution does not come to fruition as anticipated because of the grantor’s trust amendment or testator’s Will codicil, then a probate challenge could follow.
+When that distribution does not come to fruition as anticipated because of the grantor’s trust amendment or testator’s Will codicil, then a challenge could follow.

 Validity or invalidity of a trust or trust amendment can also form the basis for probate litigation.
 That’s also true with a Last Will or codicil to the Last Will that changes distribution percentages, omits a beneficiary, delays distribution to a specific child, or creates a spendthrift trust.
 A person who lacked the capacity to create a valid estate plan brings into question the entire plan’s validity.